ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 reference about the differences between the cells please refer to [torch.nn Recurrent Layers](https://pytorch.org/docs/stable/nn.html#recurrent-layers).
 - `state_size` (default `256`): the size of the state of the rnn.
-- `embedding_size` (default `256`): if `tied_target_embeddings` is `false`, the input embeddings and the weights of the softmax_cross_entropy weights before the softmax_cross_entropy are not tied together and can have different sizes, this parameter describes the size of the embeddings of the inputs of the generator.
+- `embedding_size` (default `256`): The size of the embeddings of the inputs of the generator.
-- `beam_width` (default `1`): sampling from the rnn generator is performed using beam search.
-By default, with a beam of one, only a greedy sequence using always the most probably next token is generated, but the beam size can be increased.
+- `beam_width` (default `1`): sampling from the RNN generator is performed using beam search.
+By default, with a beam of one, only a greedy sequence using always the most probable next token is generated, but the beam size can be increased.
 This usually leads to better performance at the expense of more computation and slower generation.
 - `tied` (default `null`): if `null` the embeddings of the targets are initialized randomly.
 If `tied` names an input feature, the embeddings of that input feature will be used as embeddings of the target.